-My point of departure throughout all of what follows is the critical centrality of the international free-rider problem as a cause (really the cause) of negotiating difficulties on climate change emissions.
+My point of departure throughout all of what follows is the critical centrality of the international free-rider problem as a cause (really the cause) of negotiating difficulties on carbon emissions.
 Negotiators here are playing a game in which self-interested strategies are a crucial consideration.
-It turns out that negotiating rules define an important part of the game, and can thereby change self-interest, for better or for worse.
+It turns out that negotiating rules define an important part of the game and can thereby change self-interest for better or for worse.

-In this paper I try to argue that a uniform global price on carbon emissions can provide a focal point for a common commitment, while quantity targets, which do not as readily present such a single focal point, have a tendency to rely ultimately on individual commitments.
-As a consequence, negotiating a global price helps to solve the externality problem while individual caps essentially incorporate it.
-I will try to explain why negotiating a uniform carbon price embodies what I call a "countervailing force" against narrow self-interest by automatically incentivizing all negotiating parties to (approximately) internalize the externality.
+In this chapter, I try to argue that a uniform minimum global tax-like price on carbon emissions, whose revenues each country retains, can provide a focal point for a reciprocal common commitment, whereas quantity targets, which do not as readily present such a single focal point, have a tendency to rely ultimately on individual commitments.
+As a consequence, negotiating a uniform minimum global carbon tax or price can help to solve the externality problem, whereas individual caps essentially incorporate it.
+I will try to explain why negotiating a uniform minimum carbon price embodies what I call a "countervailing force" against narrow self-interest by automatically incentivizing all negotiating parties to internalize, at least approximately, the global warming externality.
+The basic challenge, as I see it, is to construct a relatively simple and acceptable one-dimensional international quid-pro-quo mechanism, which automatically embodies the principle of "I will if you will."